 - If you have to send the food processor to the company for repair, do they cover shipping both ways?

 A blender for puréeing

-The first kitchen appliance close to what we would now call a Food Processor now was introduced to the market in 1950 by Kenneth Wood (4 October 1916 – 19 October 1997), an English inventor and owner of the Kenwood company.
+The first kitchen appliance close to what we would now call a food processor was introduced to the market in 1950 by Kenneth Wood (4 October 1916 – 19 October 1997), an English inventor and owner of the Kenwood company.
 The machine was called the Kenwood Chef A700.
 The heart of it was a regular stand food mixer with a bowl and beaters, with a heavy-duty motor, capable of juicing, puréeing, and even kneading bread dough.
 Competitors’ models did the same, but the Kenwood model leapt ahead of them by having three outlets in various places on the machine.
 You could purchase additional attachments to fit into these outlets which then allowed the machine to slice, mince, shred, peel potatoes and open cans.
-Despite the persistence of post-war depression in English, and despite the machine’s price tag of 19 pounds (equivalent to 450 pounds in 2006 money), the machines sold like hot cakes.
+Despite the persistence of the post-war depression in English, and despite the machine’s then-hefty price tag of 19 pounds, the machines sold like hot cakes.

 In 1963, a French cook and inventor, Pierre Verdun, created an appliance he called the “Robot-coup.”
 It was a drum with a blade in it, aimed at professional kitchens.
 The blade rotated inside the drum.
 By 1971, he had created smaller units aimed at home kitchens.
 He called the home model “Magimix”.
 It had 3 functions: Start, Stop and Pulse.